arepetti/ingest/examples/README.md

 ### Integrations

-Scripts that collect data from a source system and submit it to Ingest — the "how would my council's existing software feed this?" examples.
+Scripts that collect data from a source system and submit it to Ingest — the "how would my organisation's existing software feed this?" examples.
 See [integrations/](integrations/README.md) for the shared conventions (auth, environment variables, dry-run, error handling) and how to **schedule a script on Windows**.

 | Example | Domain | Source style | Language |
 |---------|--------|--------------|----------|